rhildred/rhildred.github.io.20170718/courses/MB115/FinalReview.md

 # Challenges of the Digital Age
 # System Analysis and Programming

 This material was all covered after the midterm.
 The emphasis is on enterprise systems for all 3 of these topics.
+These notes are largely taken from the text: Using Information Technology by Williams and Sawyer.

 ## Relational Database